 Your Pothos will thank you with beautiful and shiny foliage on receiving 12 to 14 hours of medium-indirect light.

-And if you are using artificial fluorescent light for the dark corners in your living space, make sure you keep it lit for at least 12 hours.
+And if you are using artificial fluorescent light for the dark corners of your living space, keep it lit for at least 12 hours.
 The light intensity should be between 5,000 to 21,500 lux.

-It was late December, and I had placed my Pothos a few meters away from my window to ensure it receives some indirect light.
+It was late December, and I had placed my Pothos a few meters away from my window to ensure it received some indirect light.

 However, I did not see any growth.
-I wondered if it was a lighting issue, did some research, and found my answers.
+I wondered if it was a lighting issue, researched, and found my answers.

 Pothos, like every other plant, behave differently depending upon the seasons.

-In winter, their growth is dormant, and they go towards energy preservation mode.
+Their growth is dormant in winter, and they go towards energy preservation mode.
 Hence, it is pervasive for Pothos to appear stunted in winter despite receiving adequate light.

-Just wait for the spring to blossom and watch them thrive throughout the summer season.
+Just wait for the spring to blossom and watch them thrive throughout the summer.

 Type of Pothos | Preferred Lighting Conditions |